klepas/ozlockcon.com/index.md

 This, in conjunction with multiple classrooms and lecture theatres means we will be able to run multiple different activities simultaneously throughout the weekend.

+The locksmithing and metalworking departments are located in building B, in the north-west of the campus.
+More information regarding this fantastic venue can be found [here](https://www.melbournepolytechnic.edu.au/campuses/heidelberg).

 <iframe
   width="600"
   height="450"